Skip to main content

 The landscape becomes more complex with the proliferation of direct-to-consumer wellness apps.
 Many of these applications are not offered through a healthcare provider and therefore do not have a BAA.
 In these instances, the app and the data you generate within it may fall outside of HIPAA’s protective umbrella.

 When you authorize such an app to pull data from your doctor’s portal, the information, once it resides on the app’s servers, might no longer have the same legal protections it did within the portal.
-The responsibility then shifts significantly to the app’s own and security infrastructure, and to your understanding of the terms you have agreed to.
+The responsibility then shifts significantly to the app’s own privacy policy and security infrastructure, and to your understanding of the terms you have agreed to.
 This distinction is paramount; the simple act of data transfer can change the legal framework governing its protection.

 Why Is Your Hormonal and Metabolic Data so Sensitive?